ajh/ajh.github.io/_posts/2013-09-29-vim_cheat_sheet_part_one.md

 See `:help tags`

-My prefered ways to start a tag search:
+My preferred ways to start a tag search:

 - CTRL-] with cursor on keyword, goes to first match
 - g CTRL-] (Like CTRL-], but opens tselect menu when more than one match)